“The time of the quiet Asian has passed.”

 With those words, spoken on the date in focus here by Mike Tagawa, a sophomore at Seattle Central Community College (SCCC), that school’s Oriental Student Union (OSU) commenced a sit-in protest at the SCCC administration offices.
 The protest was staged to support the OSU’s demand that the Seattle Community College system hire five Asian-American administrators.

-The protest began at noon when a crowd of about 200 gathered outside the SCCC Administration Center on Broadway on Capitol Hill.
+The protest began at noon when a crowd of about 200 gathered outside the SCCC Administration Center on Broadway in Seattle’s Capitol Hill neighborhood.
 Roughly half were Asian-American, while the rest were black, Latino/Latina, and white students who supported the OSU’s demand.

 The OSU would again take over the SCCC offices, this time more forcefully, on March 2, 1971, and the pressure generated by that protest action would eventually lead to acquiescence by the school’s administration.
-Following negotiations facilitated by leaders in the local Asian-American community, SCCC agreed to hire an Asian-American administrator for the 1971-1972 school year.
-Not long after, SCCC hired Frank Fujii as a Department Head and Peter Kosi as Minority Affairs Director.
+Following negotiations facilitated by leaders in the local Asian-American community, SCCC agreed to hire an Asian-American administrator for the 1971-72 school year.
+Not long after, SCCC hired Frank Fujii as a department head and Peter Kosi as Director of Minority Affairs.
 Eventually, in 1990, the district would also hire an Asian American, Peter Ku, as president of North Seattle Community College.
 In 1998, Ku was promoted to chancellor of the Seattle Community College District.

 –Jeff Stevens.
 Sources: John de Yonge, “SCC Trustees to Consider Oriental Student Demands,” Seattle Post-Intelligencer, February 9, 1971, p.
 7; John de Yonge, “SCC, Oriental Students to Negotiate,” Seattle Post-Intelligencer, February 10, 1971, p.
 D; Stephen H. Dunphy, “No solution reached on Asians’ demands,” The Seattle Times, February 10, 1971, p.
 E4; “Asian-Ancestry Community College Students Demand Official Voice,” The Facts, February 11, 1971, p.
 1; Robert Marshall Wells, “Ku retires with legacy as steadfast promoter of community colleges,” The Seattle Times, June 13, 2003; “Oriental Student Union Sit-In,” Seattle Civil Rights & Labor History Project (http://depts.washington.edu/civilr/aa_osu.htm).